Rassau

-Rassau, sometimes The Rassau (Gwenhwyseg Rasa), is a village and community located in the historic county of Brecknockshire (Breconshire) and the preserved county of Gwent.
+Rassau, sometimes The Rassau (Rasa or Rasau), is a village and community located in the historic county of Brecknockshire (Breconshire) and the preserved county of Gwent.
 It currently lies on the northern edge of the county borough of Blaenau Gwent in Wales.
 According to the 2011 census, the population of Rassau is 3,234.
 Residents often refer to either Old Rassau and New Rassau or Bottom Rassau and Top Rassau to distinguish the different parts of the village.

 History

 The Rassau area was historically part of the parish of Llangynidr in Brecknockshire.
 In 1878 Rassau was added to the Ebbw Vale Urban Sanitary District.
 When elected county councils were established in 1889, urban sanitary districts which straddled county boundaries, as Ebbw Vale did, were placed entirely in the administrative county which had the majority of the district's population.
-Rassau and neighbouring Beaufort were therefore transferred from Brecknockshire to the administrative county of Monmouthshire on 1 April 1889.
+As shown in the 'proposal map' for such changes (with the Sanitary districts in blue lines and the county changes proposed in red dashes), Rassau and neighbouring Beaufort were therefore transferred from Brecknockshire to the administrative county of Monmouthshire on 1 April 1889.
 Ebbw Vale Urban Sanitary District became Ebbw Vale Urban District in 1894.
 Further local government reform in 1974 saw Ebbw Vale Urban District abolished, becoming the Ebbw Vale community of the Blaenau Gwent district of Gwent.
 A Beaufort community was created in 1985 from part of the Ebbw Vale community, covering both Beaufort and Rassau.
 This was further divided in 2010 to create a community of Rassau.